 • Explore opportunities to collaborate with KV Chamber and other regional orgs. to illustrate cooperation and support.

 • Aid the Central Maine Growth Council, as needed, in the development of information/materials for business attraction/retention purposes.
 Assist with business recruitment efforts of CMGC and/or other ED orgs.
 Assist with marketing initiatives if needed.
 Integrate Community Branding where appropriate.
 Assist with the Foreign Trade Zone initiative.
+Monitor and participate in unanticipated economic development opportunities when it is economically viable for the Chamber.

 • Budget for discretionary use.